 PSAT Scores: Interpreting Your Score Report

 The College Board releases PSAT scores in December.
-The Full Score Report is available on the College Board website (visit psat.org/myscore and sign into the student account you set up when registering for the PSAT).
-From this site you may also get a PDF version of the Summary Score Report by clicking the Download link.
+The Full Score Report is available online at psat.org/myscore (sign into the student account you set up when registering for the PSAT).

 In the Score Overview tab, the PSAT Score Report shows the student’s Total Score and Section Scores, as well as percentile ranks.
 The Total Score is the sum of the Section Scores (i.e., evidence-based reading and writing + math).